ecila/HALblog/_posts/2018-03-06-beingListenedTo.md

 # Content
 #
 subheadline: "HAL Seed Project"
-title: "A sense of being listened to"
+title: "A Sense of Being Listened To"
 categories:
   - seeds